 Entry-Level Editorial Assistant Cover Letter Example

-When you're applying for an entry-level position and don't have much work experience, it's important to include relevant information in your cover letter.
-This information can include your college major and any advanced degrees, pertinent volunteer experience, internship experience in the field you want to work in, and personal skills that correlate to the position you're applying for.
+Applying for an entry-level position can be challenging, since you may not have a long work history.
+Still, there is likely plenty of relevant information that you can include in your cover letter to help show you are a good fit for the position.
+For example, you can include your college major and any advanced degrees, pertinent volunteer experience, any internships you've had in the field you want to work in, and personal skills that correlate to the position you're applying for.

 Editorial Assistant Cover Letter Example